 - Double click on the POP3 account or select it and click Change

 - Click More Settings

-- The ‘leave email on the server’ options are at the bottom of the dialog.
+- Leave a copy of messages on the server settings at the bottom of the dialog.

 Go to Outlook 2007's Tools, Account Settings.

-With the Account Settings dialog open, select the account and click Change, then click More Settings.
-Look on the Advanced tab (screenshot).
+With the Account Settings dialog open, the steps are the same as Outlook 2010 and newer: select the account and click Change, then click More Settings.
+Look on the Advanced tab.